wp-plugins/gwolle-gb/readme.txt

 The importer does not delete any of your data, so you can go back to your previous setup without loss of data, if you want to.
 Trying Gwolle-GB is as easy as 1-2-3.

+= Import / Export =

 Import is supported from:

 * DMSGuestbook.
-* WordPress comments from a page.
+* WordPress comments from a specific page.
 * Gwolle-GB itself, with Export supported as well.